nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/nuxeo-stream.md

 {{#> callout type='warning' }}
 The behavior of the Stream WorkManager is slightly different than the default WorkManager:

-- works are immutable: they can not be used as a storage for result, the repository or the transient store should be used instead.
+- Works are immutable: they can not be used as a storage for result, the repository or the transient store should be used instead
-- works can not be listed or loaded on demand because this can not scale
+- Works can not be listed or loaded on demand because this can not scale
-- works with the same id are executed only once, this make work idempotent for free
+- Works with the same id are executed only once, this make work idempotent for free
-- at the moment the number of Running works is only an estimation, scheduled and completed metrics are reliable.
+- At the moment the number of Running works is only an estimation, scheduled and completed metrics are reliable

 This requires some work and WorkManager usage adaptations, this is still a work in progress.
 {{/callout}}

-### Stream importer
+### Stream Importer

 The `nuxeo-importer-stream` which is part of the `nuxeo-platform-importer` addon use Log to run document importer.